kanisterio/kanister/examples/postgres-RDS/README.md

 ## Integrating with Kanister

-If you have deployed postgresql application with name other than `my-release` and namespace other than `postgres-test`, you need to modify the commands used below to use the correct name and namespace
+If you have deployed a PostgreSQL application with a name other than `my-release` and a namespace other than `postgres-test`, you need to modify the commands used below to use the correct name and namespace

 ### Create Profile